 - Right to revoke consent

-Wherever SAP is processing your Personal Data based on your consent, you may at any time withdraw your consent by unsubscribing or by deleting your account
+Wherever SAP is processing your Personal Data based on your consent, you may at any time withdraw your consent by deleting your account or by requesting your account deletion.

 - Right to lodge a complaint